Preview

 Use Low Opacity: Realistic shadows are subtle.
 Start with 10-20% opacity rather than solid black.

-Layer Multiple Shadows: Stacking 2-3 soft shadows creates more natural depth than a single heavy shadow.
+Layer Multiple Shadows: Stacking 2-3 soft shadows creates more natural depth than one heavy shadow.

 Match Light Direction: Keep shadow direction consistent across your page for a cohesive look.

-Use Colored Shadows: For colored elements, use a slightly darker shade of the element color as the shadow color.
+Use Colored Shadows: For colored elements, try a slightly darker shade of the element color.

-Avoid Over-Shadowing: Too many heavy shadows can make a design look cluttered.
-Be selective.
+Avoid Over-Shadowing: Too many heavy shadows can make a design feel cluttered.

 Browser Compatibility

-Box Shadow: Fully supported in all modern browsers including Chrome, Firefox, Safari, Edge, and Opera since IE9+.
+Box Shadow: Supported in all modern browsers including Chrome, Firefox, Safari, Edge, and Opera.

-Multiple Shadows: Supported in all modern browsers.
+Multiple Shadows: Supported in modern browsers.
 Multiple shadow layers are comma-separated.

-Vendor Prefixes: No vendor prefixes needed.
-The standard syntax works everywhere.
+Vendor Prefixes: No vendor prefixes are needed for standard box-shadow syntax.

 Perfect For